peterhinch/micropython-async/FASTPOLL.md

 coros ready for execution.
 A "normal" coro is one that has yielded by any other means.

-Coros whose times have elapsed, or which have issued ``await asyncio.sleep(0)`` will be executed regardless of any pending low priority coros.
+A "normal" coro will be executed regardless of any pending low priority coros.
 The latter will only run when all normal coros are waiting on a non-zero delay.
-An inevitable implication of having this degree of control is if a coro issues
+An inevitable implication of having this degree of control is that if a coro issues

 ```python
 while True: